shanekeane/monte-carlo-decryption/README.md

 # Description
 - The method requires the creation of a transition matrix.
 A demo and code is used for producing a transition matrix from War and Peace.
 The version of War and Peace is taken from Project Gutenberg.
 - A demo for the deciphering using Metropolis-Hasting is included.
-- I will later upload a function for obtaining enciphered texts suitable for use with the algorithm.
-For now, a specific enciphered text is included in encrypted_message.txt
+- The function scramble is included to take a text and scramble it with a substitution cipher.
+The text must be provided as a txt file.
+Therefore, various texts may be tested with the decryption algorithm.

 # Packages
 Works with: